 The city seeks to have a mix of commercial areas to provide a variety of opportunities for residents and those traveling through.
-This will be achieved through a Commercial district and a variety of sub districts that include the Downtown District, the Tourist Commercial Sub-District, and the Neighborhood Commercial Sub-District.
+This will be achieved through two commercial districts that include the Downtown District and the Tourist Commercial District.

-A city goal is to strengthen the Downtown District (DD) as the "heart" of the community and as the logical place for people to gather and create a business center.
+A city goal is to strengthen the Downtown District (DD) as the "heart" of the community, the historical center of Echo, and as the logical place for people to gather and create a business center.
 The DD is intended to support this goal through elements of design and appropriate mixed-use development.
 This chapter provides standards for the orderly development of commercial uses and of the Downtown District based on the following principles:

-- Efficient use of land and urban services. - A pleasant, safe, and convenient pedestrian environment. - A mixture of land uses to encourage walking as an alternative to driving and provide more employment and housing options. - Both formal and informal community gathering places. - A distinct storefront character which identifies Downtown. - Connections to neighborhoods and other employment areas. - Opportunities for visitor accommodations and tourism amenities.
+- Efficient use of land and urban services. - A pleasant, safe, and convenient pedestrian environment. - A mixture of land uses that encourage walking as an alternative to driving and provide more employment and housing options. - Both formal and informal community gathering places. - A distinct storefront character which identifies Downtown. - Connections to neighborhoods and other employment areas. - Opportunities for visitor accommodations and tourism amenities.